ckrez/it358-chn/docs/configuring_chn.md

 ```

 This time the process is much faster, as the images are already stored locally.

+(Take a look at the container state again by running `docker-compose ps`)

 ## (Re)set the web administrator password